-I often wonder why so many people jump into serious relationships or get married quickly after a divorce.
-I hear about people who announce their engagement just weeks after their divorce was final.
-“What’s the rush?
-Didn’t you just get out of a situation where you felt trapped?”
-I feel like asking them.
-I think I figured out one of the biggest reason people rush into relationships: fear of being alone after divorce.
+There’s a reason so many people jump into serious relationships or get married quickly after a divorce.
+Hearing about people who announce their engagement just weeks after their divorce was final, I always think, ‘What’s the rush?
+Didn’t you just get out of a toxic marriage?
+Aren’t you still healing?
+Aren’t your children still healing??’
+Here’s the reason people rush into relationships: fear of being alone after divorce.

-I can tell you firsthand that being alone after divorce is very scary, isolating, and lonely.
-It sucks, actually.
+I can tell you firsthand that being alone after divorce can feel very scary, isolating, and lonely.
 But, once you learn how to be comfortable being alone after divorce, you get a gift: an empowering, independent feeling that brings self-confidence and self-love, and so much more enjoyment than you could have imagined.

 Many people who get divorced are so used to being married, that being with someone is all they know.
 They’ve spent virtually no time alone, so they really don’t know how to be solo.
 But, just like everything else in life, you get used to it, and I’m not saying that in a negative way.
 I’m saying it in a good way.